jacobhummel/laravel-boilerplate/README.md

 ## Problems?

 This is simply written from memory.
-When (not if) you run into problems, let Jacob know and he will update the README.
+IF you run into problems, let Jacob know and he will update the README.